lightning/bolts/11-payment-encoding.md

 The intent is that the payer recover the payee's node ID from the signature, and after checking that conditions such as fees, expiry, and block timeout are acceptable, attempt a payment.
-It can use `r` fields to augment its routing information if necessary to reach the final node.
+It can use `r` fields to augment its routing information, if necessary to reach the final node.

 If the payment succeeds but there is a later dispute, the payer can prove both the signed offer from the payee and the successful